Our Mission Statement : Developing Strong Futures

 No longer an orphanage, Orchard Place now helps many of the state's most emotionally troubled and helpless children, striving to help them develop strong, promising futures.
 Through our three branches of service, we contribute to the community's well-being by serving the mental health, substance use, educational and juvenile justice needs of children, adolescents and young adults.

-Four Branches of Service:
+Three Branches of Service:

 Orchard Place is a nationally recognized leader in children's mental health and juvenile justice services, and is one of only a few organizations in the country that incorporate both mental health and juvenile justice services for children and adolescents.